Networks to Use When Sending USDT and USDC

 Best Blockchain Networks to Use When Sending USDT and USDC

-If you’ve tried transferring these stablecoins before, you already understand how confusing it can be.
-There are so many networks, such as TRC20, BEP20, ERC20, and others.
-Too many chances to pick the wrong option, and nobody explains it clearly.
-This confusion costs people money every day, and the fee differences make it even worse.
+If you’ve transferred these stablecoins before, you know how confusing it can be.
+There are many networks to choose from, including TRC20BEP20ERC20, and others.
+Too many chances to pick the wrong option, and nobody explains it well.
+This confusion costs people money every day, and the fee differences make it worse.
 You don’t want to be the person paying $18 for a transfer someone else completed for $0.50.

 New to crypto?
 I offer beginner-friendly 1-on-1 coaching, and your first session is free.
 Check it out here.